Larry Ellison: 1977–1994

-In 1979, the company renamed itself Relational Software Inc. Ellison had heard about the IBM System R database, also based on Codd's theories, and wanted Oracle to achieve compatibility with it, but IBM made this impossible by refusing to share System R's code.
+In 1979, the company renamed itself Relational Software, Inc. (RSI).
+Ellison had heard about the IBM System R database, also based on Codd's theories, and wanted Oracle to achieve compatibility with it, but IBM made this impossible by refusing to share System R's error codes.
 The initial release of the Oracle Database in 1979 was called Oracle version 2; there was no Oracle version 1.
 In 1983, the company officially became Oracle Systems Corporation after its flagship product.
 In 1990, Oracle laid off 10% of its workforce (about 400 people) because it was losing money.
 This crisis, which almost resulted in the company's bankruptcy, came about because of Oracle's "up-front" marketing strategy, in which sales people urged potential customers to buy the largest possible amount of software all at once.
 The sales people then booked the value of future license sales in the current quarter, thereby increasing their bonuses.
-This became a problem when the future sales subsequently failed to materialize.
+This became a problem when the future sales failed to materialize.
 Oracle eventually had to restate its earnings twice, and had to settle class-action lawsuits arising from its having overstated its earnings.
-Ellison would later say that Oracle had made "an incredible business mistake".
+Ellison later said that Oracle had made "an incredible business mistake".

 Although IBM dominated the mainframe relational database market with its DB2 and SQL/DS database products, it delayed entering the market for a relational database on Unix and Windows operating systems.
-This left the door open for Sybase, Oracle, Informix, and eventually Microsoft to dominate mid-range systems and microcomputers.
+This left the door open for Sybase, Oracle, Ingres, Informix, and eventually Microsoft to dominate mid-range systems and microcomputers.
 Around this time, Oracle fell behind Sybase.
 From 1990 to 1993, Sybase was the fastest-growing database company and the database industry's darling vendor, but soon it fell victim to merger mania.
 Sybase's 1996 merger with Powersoft resulted in a loss of focus on its core database technology.
 In 1993, Sybase sold the rights to its database software running under the Windows operating system to Microsoft Corporation, which now markets it under the name "SQL Server".

 In his early years at Oracle, Ellison was named an Award Recipient in the High Technology Category for the Ernst and Young Entrepreneur of the Year Program.